Verbal Analysis Test

 What do Verbal Analysis Tests assess?

-Verbal analysis tests are designed to assess a candidate’s ability to evaluate the logic of various kinds of arguments.
-Candidates are presented with series of short passages of text, each of which includes four statements.
-Verbal analysis tests are particularly useful in jobs that require good written and / or language skills.
+Verbal analysis tests are designed to assess a candidate’s ability to understand and evaluate concepts and problems expressed in words.
+Candidates are presented with series of short passages of text, each of which includes 4 statements.
+The test is particularly useful in jobs that require good written or spoken communication skills.

-Typical roles that would use our an Verbal Analysis test:
+Typical roles that would use our verbal analysis test:

-Our verbal analysis test consists of a total of 48 statements to answer 25 minutes.
-There are 12 unique question sets and each comprises of four individual statements.
-The task is to read the passage and decide if each statement is ‘true’, ‘false’ or you ‘cannot tell’.
-The definitions are:
+Our verbal analysis test consists of a total of 48 statements to answer in 25 minutes.
+There are 12 unique question sets and each comprise 4 individual statements.

 A. TRUE means that the statement is already made in the passage or that it follows logically from a statement or statements made.